DarienLibrary/website_content/content/_finished/technology/technology.md

 ### Technology to Take Home

 We offer technology for demonstrative use and as well to keep you connected on the road with a WiFi hotspot.
 Borrow a Roku Media Center device to access Netflix and Hulu.
 Find out what your car's error message means.
 [View the full list](/catalog/search/keyword?search=%2A&formats=equipment "View list of gadgets") of gadgets you may borrow.

+You may also [reserve](/reserve-tech "Reserve") the projector, projector screen, camcorder, tripod, and WiFi for specific dates.
 <br />
 <br />